Payment Processors on SamCart

 The gateway-only option is worth considering if you already have a merchant account with favorable rates through your bank.
 Authorize.net supports core SamCart features but does not offer Buy Now Pay Later, digital wallets, or instant payouts.
 Feature support and reporting are less comprehensive than SamPay or Stripe.

 When to consider Authorize.net: You have an existing merchant account with negotiated rates and want to use it with SamCart, or you need Authorize.net for compatibility with other parts of your business.
-It is important to note that your checkout pages will be required to included Billing Address when this is the connected processor.
+It is important to note that your checkout pages will be required to include a billing address when this is the connected processor.

 PayPal — Additional Checkout Option